 Choose the Right Size Eggs

 Pick the right size plastic eggs depending on the age of the child.
 The smaller eggs can pose a choking hazard.
 The dollar store has a huge selection of inexpensive plastic eggs.
 Plus the bigger the egg, the bigger the prizes, right?!

 Designate an Area

 Have an area designated for your hunt.
 Don’t have kids wandering off where there are no eggs.
 No one likes a wild goose chase.
-I try to set reasonable boundaries, so they know where to look
+I try to set reasonable boundaries, so they know where to look.

 If the children are among a wide range of ages you can ensure that they get age appropriate gifts by color coding the eggs.
 For example, two to four-year-olds can look for green and yellow eggs while five to seven-year-olds track down red and orange eggs.
 Color coding will also allow you to hide the eggs for the young kids in easier to reach places.
 It is also a great idea for families.
 Each kid gets a specific color to make the easter egg hunt fair.

 Set rules to make the hunt fair.
 For example, make it a rule that no one can open their eggs until all the eggs have been found at the end of the hunt.
 It’s always more fun when things are fair for everyone.
 Plus it keeps the day happy when everyone knows and follows the rules.

 Don’t fill the eggs with only candy.
 Have a special egg or 2 marked with a star, or a particular piece of paper inside that entitles the finder to an even bigger surprise.
 Everyone will be looking for that special egg.